Photos: Protests In Response To The Death Of George Floyd Shake The Nation

 toggle caption

-A demonstrator kicks a damaged police vehicle in Los Angeles on Saturday following a protest against the death of George Floyd.
+A man kicks a damaged police vehicle in Los Angeles on Saturday following a protest against the death of George Floyd.
 Clashes broke out and major cities imposed curfews as America began another night of unrest on Saturday.

 Ariana Drehsler/AFP via Getty Images